coddingtonbear/saleae-enrichable-i2c-analyzer/README.md

 See the above screenshot for examples.

-For example; if you want to show "DownArrow" on the first sample of miso, and "Stop" on the fourth sample of mosi:
+For example; if you want to show "DownArrow" on the first sample and "Stop" on the fourth sample:

 ```
-0	miso	DownArrow
+0	sda	DownArrow
-4	mosi	Stop
+4	sda	Stop

 ```